Bilal Mazhar

-Career
+Club career

 Panathinaikos U19

 Bilal was the first scorer in the Youth Super League in the 2021–22 season.
 On 14 September 2022, he became the fourth player to score five goals in a single match in the history of UEFA Youth League.
 That match ended with an 8–0 victory over PFC Slavia Sofia, during the 2022–23 season.

+Estrela da Amadora

+On 31 August 2024, Mazhar signed a two-year contract with Estrela da Amadora in Portugal.

 International career

 Born in France, Bilal is of Egyptian descent.
 He was called up to represent the Egypt U20s for the 2023 Africa U-20 Cup of Nations.

 Personal life

 He is the son of former Egyptian international Mazhar Abdel Rahman.